 45. Mountain Biking Hardwood Hills

 I was first introduced to hardwood hills when I was working for a catering company and made burgers for the 24 hours of Adrenaline ride.
 After that, Dave and I bought mountain bikes and rode its trails nearly every weekend.
 We’ve done a lot of cycling and mountain biking, and this is one of the best places in Canada to go mountain biking.
 22 Most Epic and Thrilling Things to do in Ontario

 46. Backcountry Lodge Adventure

-- Read more at Things to do in Winter in Banff Alberta
+- Read more at The Best Things to do in Banff

 47. World’s Fastest Zipline – Calgary